Why More Men Are Sitting Down to Pee

 (Although the complaint makes sense anecdotally, Soifer, for his part, doesn’t actually think this is a well-founded claim.
 He points to research out of the UK in the 1980s showing that 96 percent of women hover over public toilet seats when letting loose, creating some mess as well.)

-Over the past decade, a number of countries have increasingly moved towards a culture of reclining relief.
+Over the past decade, a number of countries have increasingly moved toward a culture of reclining relief.

 As for the origins of the practice outside of Europe, in places like Japan and Taiwan, Soifer thinks it likely has something to do with the regional prominence of toilet associations.